 - Incarceration Time: The law provides for a minimum jail sentence of 30 days in county jail that must be served on consecutive days.
-The 30 day sentence is a minimum mandatory penalties meaning that the judge can not suspended this requirement.
-The maximum period of incarceration for this class D felony is five years in prison.
+The 30-day sentence is a minimum mandatory penalties meaning that the judge can not suspended this requirement.
+The maximum period of incarceration for this class D felony is five years in prison and

-- Court Ordered Driver's License Suspension; For a third OWI, the court must impose a driver's license suspension of six years.
-The person is eligible for temporary license after 2 years but must first install the ignition interlock device (IID).
+- Court Ordered Driver’s License Suspension; For a third OWI, the court must impose a driver’s license suspension of six years.
+The person is eligible for a temporary license but must first install the ignition interlock device (IID).